webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 </div>

 Above, with 4x rendering and the triangle covering 3 pixels' centers, the fragment shader is called 3 times.
-We then bilinear filter the result.
+Later we then bilinear filter the result.

 This is where multisampling is more efficient.
 We create a special "multisample texture".
 When we draw a triangle to a multisample texture, If any of the 4 *samples*